-It is important to note that of the schools that ranked in the top 10, seven of them either have projects that are funded or are proposed to be funded through the 2017/2018 Five-year CIP-Pine View (Ranked 1), Venice Middle School (Ranked 2), Brentwood Elementary (Ranked 3), Englewood Elementary (Ranked 7), and Sarasota High School (Ranked 8).
+It is important to note that of the schools that ranked in the top 10, seven of them either have projects that are funded or are proposed to be funded through the 2017/2018 Five-year CIP-Pine View (Ranked 1), Venice Middle School (Ranked 2), Brentwood Elementary (Ranked 3), and Englewood Elementary (Ranked 7).
 Additionally, Lakeview Elementary (Ranked 4), Ashton Elementary (Ranked 10), and Taylor Ranch Elementary (Ranked 9) are all in locations being monitored for new future elementary school sites, which would help address current and future enrollment needs at these schools through new permanent school facilities.
-Additionally, Fruitville Elementary (Ranked 5), just opened a new 14 classroom wing in 2016/17.
+Additionally, Fruitville Elementary (Ranked 5), opened a new 14 classroom wing at the beginning of the 2016/17 school year.